 Different ways your child may react to grief

-- become aggressive
+- become angry or aggressive

 - have tantrums